SqAtx/SuperMarioWorld/README.md

 - Friction between Mario and the floor
 - Jumps and friction with air
 - Sound and music management (Uncomment //StartLevelMusic(_event.m_string); in SoundEngine.cpp for music)
+- Mario dies if he falls in the hole
 - Level stored in an XML file
-- Mario dies if he falls in the hole
+- Collisions with level (first stable version, to be improved)

 What next ?
-- Collisions with level
+- Foreground items
+- Better graphics ?
 - Scrolling
 - Enemies :)